donno2048/gif-quine/README.md

 # GIF quine

-This is a quine (a programs that outputs itself) coded in C that outputs a GIF.
+This is a quine (a program that outputs itself) coded in C that outputs a GIF.

 ## The code / The output